gzhang33/Christmas-tree/docs/epics.md

 **Acceptance Criteria:**
 **Given** the existing `Controls.tsx`
 **When** I refactor it to use Tailwind CSS
-**Then** it should match the "Midnight Magic" theme (Neon Pink/Purple on Dark Slate) **And** it should use `useStore` for state (removing local useState) **And** it should use Framer Motion for fade-in/out transitions (FR12 - Immersion Mode) **And** it should be accessible (ARIA labels) (FR41)
+**Then** it should match the "Midnight Magic" theme (Neon Pink #D53F8C, Electric Purple #805AD5, Background #1A202C) **And** it should use `useStore` for state (removing local useState) **And** it should use Framer Motion `AnimatePresence` for fade-in/out transitions (FR12 - Immersion Mode) **And** it should be accessible (ARIA labels) (FR41)

 **Technical Notes:**
-- Replace inline styles/CSS modules with Tailwind classes
+- Implement "Glassmorphism" effect for panels
-- Implement `AnimatePresence` to handle the "fade out on explosion" requirement
+- Use `NeonButton` component pattern defined in UX Spec

 ---